Skip to main content Scroll Top

 What you can do:

 There is still time to act on this bill!
-Call your senators (GA senators Warnock and Ossoff, SC senators Graham and Scott, NC senators Tillis and Budd) and let them know you oppose the Fix Our Forests Act and encourage them to support the Community Protection and Wildfire Resilience Act as an alternative.
+Call your senators (GA Senators Warnock and Ossoff, SC Senators Graham and Scott, NC Senators Tillis and Budd) and let them know your opinion on the Fix Our Forests Act.
+Consider encouraging them to support the Community Protection and Wildfire Resilience Act as an alternative.

 Date of release: